-The Utah State Board of Education received exit survey responses from 1,064 departing educators, representing approximately 30% of the teachers who left their positions in 2021-2022.

-- Elementary teachers are leaving their positions at more than twice the rate of middle school and high school teachers. - Early, mid- and late career educators are leaving their positions with approximately equal frequency. - Late career educators are more likely to be leaving the profession, but retirement is a major influence for these educators. - More than half of early and mid-career educators leaving their positions are leaving the profession or are uncertain about their career plans. - School district educators are more likely to leave the profession, while charter school educators are more likely to accept another PreK-12 position elsewhere in Utah. - Emotional exhaustion, burnout, and job-specific stressors are the most influential factors in educators' decisions to leave their positions. - Increased pay, less stressful job responsibilities and more time for planning are factors with the greatest potential influence in encouraging educators to remain in their positions.
+- The Utah State Board of Education received exit survey responses from 1,091 departing educators, representing approximately 21% of the teachers who left their positions in 2022-2023.
+Employment data from CACTUS indicates the attrition rate of educators varies depending on their role.
+School administrators had the lowest rate of attrition (5.5%) and specialized support educators had the highest rate of attrition (12.6%). - Late career educators are more likely to be leaving the profession, but retirement is a major influence for these educators. - More than half of early and mid-career educators leaving their positions are leaving the profession or are uncertain about their career plans. - School district educators are more likely to leave the profession, while charter school educators are more likely to accept another PreK-12 position elsewhere in Utah. - Emotional exhaustion, burnout, and job-specific stressors are the most influential factors in educators' decisions to leave their positions at all stages of their careers. - Increased pay, less stressful job responsibilities and more time for planning are factors with the greatest potential influence in encouraging educators to remain in their positions.